Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Users without working volume keys

 -   To choose options without using volume keys, you can rename the zip
--   Currently the choices are FULL, SLIM, OVER, and BOOT.
+-   Currently the choices are FULL, SLIM, OVER, ACC, BOOT, FONT, WCRG, and EMJI.
 -   FULL = The full module not including overlay/accent and boot animation
 -   SLIM = No additional apps, wellbeing scripts, fonts, sounds, and all overlays except pix3lify.
 -   OVER = Install pixel framework changes ( a lot of the main features is in this, inc. Night Light)